List of Beverly Hills, 90210 characters: Other characters' parents

 Kelly's absent father Bill (John Reilly) was shown occasionally at events, such as high school graduation.
 He was arrested for embezzlement at Kelly's lavish college graduation party, which he threw for her.
 He almost married Valerie's mother Abby, but stood her up at the altar.
 David's unfaithful father Mel (Matthew Laurance) was shown in the middle of the series when he married and divorced Jackie Taylor, then lived with her again until Gina blew the whistle on Mel's unfaithfulness, causing Jackie to tell him they're finished for good.
-David's mother Sheila (Caroline Lagerfelt) was shown as sweet and loving, but suffers from manic depression.
+David's mother Sheila (Caroline Lagerfelt) was shown as sweet and loving, but has bipolar disorder.
 She attempted suicide, and she later would come to David's aid when he is hospitalized.
 Dylan's father, Jack McKay (Josh Taylor) had a brief run after being released from prison but was then apparently killed, only to later reappear after secretly being enrolled in the Witness Protection Program.
 Dylan's negligent New Age-following mother Iris (Stephanie Beacham) occasionally appears, but lives in Hawaii.
 Steve's adoptive mother Samantha (Christine Belford) is an actress and the former star of the Hartley House TV program; she later comes out as a lesbian.
 Steve's father Rush (Jed Allan) is shown as an abrasive, overbearing, but doting, and ultimately caring parent.
 Although it was thought for years that he was his adoptive father, Steve learns that Rush is indeed his biological father.